saidamirabdukakhkhorov-cyber/namozbot/docs/ux_changes.md

 - Added a monthly provider helper for `GET https://islomapi.uz/api/monthly?region=Toshkent&month=4`.
 - `PRAYER_API_BASE_URL` should now be `https://islomapi.uz`.
 - Older Aladhan base URLs left in Railway are normalized to islomapi.uz to avoid breaking deploys.

+## Fix 3 — Reply Keyboard global menu reliability

+- Added `app/bot/handlers/global_menu.py` as a single reliable entry point for global Reply Keyboard navigation.
+- Added `GlobalMenuFilter` and `detect_global_menu_action()` in `app/bot/filters/text.py`.
+- Global menu taps now clear the active flow state and open the requested top-level screen before feature/state handlers run.
+- Fixed Telegram client emoji variation issues such as `⚙️ Sozlamalar`, `⚙ Sozlamalar`, and `Sozlamalar` not being handled consistently.
+- This specifically fixes the Settings button appearing in chat but not opening the Settings screen.